Mental Health Facilities Portage County, OH

 Coleman Professional Services Main Office

 Coleman Professional Services Main Office is a mental health treatment clinic in Portage County, Ohio, located at 5982 Rhodes Road, 44240 zip code.
-Coleman Professional Services Main Office provides outpatient treatment and telemedicine/telehealth.
-Coleman Professional Services Main Office provides individual psychotherapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents, young adults and adults.
-Coleman Professional Services Main Office also supports transitional age young adults, people with serious mental illness and people with trauma.
-Additional services provided by Coleman Professional Services Main Office consist of supported employment, mentoring/peer support/consumer-run services and vocational rehabilitation services.
+Coleman Professional Services Main Office provides telemedicine/telehealth and outpatient treatment.
+Coleman Professional Services Main Office provides trauma therapy, couples/family therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+Coleman Professional Services Main Office also supports people with serious mental illness, people with PTSD and people with trauma.
+Additional services provided by Coleman Professional Services Main Office consist of psychosocial rehabilitation services, education services and supported housing.

 Frequently Asked Questions About Mental Health Treatment in Portage County, OH